TypeScript Style Guide

 Introduction

-TypeScript Style Guide provides a concise set of conventions and best practices used to create consistent, maintainable code.
+TypeScript Style Guide provides a concise set of conventions and best practices to create consistent, maintainable code.

 Table of Contents